-The inspector general serves as Board liaison on the State University System of Florida Compliance and Ethics Consortium.
+The inspector general serves as the Board's liaison on the State University System of Florida Compliance and Ethics Consortium (Consortium).
 The consortium is comprised of compliance directors and representatives at each of the state universities.

 11.0 Review

 The AACC shall periodically review the Office of Inspector General and Director of Compliance Charter.